Ableton vs Logic. A comprehensive comparison in 2021.

 LOGIC PRO CHART

 ABLETON LIVE CHART

-Most of all, you’ll want to try these out for size your self.
+Most of all, you’ll want to try these out to size yourself.
 We’ve run our own test as well.
 Both Ableton and Logic are fine digital audio workstations.

 Leave a comment below.
-We would love to here your opinion!
+We would love to hear your opinion!